adaltas/node-nikita/src/system/mkdir.coffee.md

               if err
                 return next err
-              else # a file or symlink exists at this location return next new Error "Not a directory: #{JSON.stringify directory}" .then callback
+              else # a file or symlink exists at this location return next Error "Not a directory: #{JSON.stringify directory}" .then callback
         do_create_parent = (directories) ->
           return do_create directories unless options.uid or options.guid